killinen/BrakeModule/Safety/README.md

 ### Hardware design
 Here text what safety has tried to be implemented in hardware

-Even tho there has been done steps to improve safety it does not mean this is proved to be safe.
+It is important to note that these safety measures do not guarantee the safety of the BrakeModule.
+Further analysis may be necessary to fully assess the system's safety.